A two-year postgraduate programme leading to a Master’s degree in European Legal Studies.

 In the second academic year, after considering a number of other fundamental aspects within the legal core of the EU, and which originated as flanking policies to the Internal Market (intellectual property law, consumer protection law, environmental law, etc), attention will shift to the legal acquis already existing in other areas, including common foreign and security policy, the area of justice, freedom and security and human rights protection at EU level.
 The practical implementation of European law both at European and national level will also feature in this second year.
 Students will conclude this second year and the Master programme with the writing of a Master thesis.

-Students are required to sit examinations at the end of each semester.
+Students are required to sit examinations at the end of each semester (online).
 Some exams may be replaced by other interim course work.
 Successful completion of the programme will also require each student to write – under supervision of a tutor chosen by them from among the teaching faculty – a Master thesis on a topic of their choice, which will be subject to the tutor’s prior approval.